Two Ridiculously Easy Ways to Make Homemade Yogurt

 - Culture: 1/4-1/2 cup of organic full-fat yogurt OR 2 packets of freeze dried starter

-- and a food thermometer (I absolutely love my digital instant read thermometer.)
+- Food thermometer (I absolutely love my digital instant read thermometer.)

 When your milk reaches the desired temperature, remove it from the heat and allow it to cool.
 Be sure to remove it from the element if you have an electric stove or it will continue to get hotter.
 If you go over 185 degrees, your yogurt may not turn out well.